statisticalbiotechnology/translong/docs/Logbook.md

 Try to reduce the size of the TF target gene sets

-Use MACS2 and STRING binidng score for limiting TF target gene sets
+~~Use MACS2 and STRING binidng score for limiting TF target gene sets~~

+Remove TFs with more than eg 500 genes

+~~Plot number of genes in TF gene set against variance expained by the first principal component~~

+Make sunburst plots?

+In case much time is available: make a figure where each gene's activity for a TF is shown as colour coded squares for each sample, and compare to the overall actvity change for TF for each sample

+Do PCA on full gene set

+Use porch for q-value calc (if the method is applicable)